dotnet/docs-aspire/docs/fundamentals/setup-tooling.md

 The .NET Aspire workload makes available .NET Aspire project templates.
 These project templates allow you to create new apps pre-configured with the .NET Aspire project structure and default settings.
 These projects also provide a unified debugging experience across the different resources of your app.

-There are currently two project templates available:
+There are currently four project templates available:

 - **.NET Aspire Application**: A minimal .NET Aspire app that includes the following: